viet34tqc/notebook/interview.md

 - A "good component" is a component that I can easily read and understand what it does from the first glance.
 - A "good component" should have a good self-describing name.
 Sidebar for a component that renders sidebar is a good name.
 CreateIssue for a component that handles issue creation is a good name.
 SidebarController for a component that renders sidebar items specific for 'Issues' page is not a good name (the name indicates that the component is of some generic purpose, not specific to a particular page).
 - A "good component" doesn't do things that are irrelevant to its declared purpose.
 Topbar component that only renders items in the top bar and controls only topbar behaviour is a good component.
 Sidebar component, that controls the state of various modal dialogs is not the best component.

+## Immutability

+Immutability means that once a value is created, it cannot be changed.
+Instead of modifying existing data, you create new data (like in react, we copy object state to new one

+- Primitive Values Are Immutable
+- Objects and Arrays Are Mutable (By Default)

+Why Immutability Matters

+- Predictability: No hidden side effects.
+Data doesn't unexpectedly change.
+- Easier Debugging: If something changes, you know a new object was created.
+- Performance Optimizations: Libraries like React rely on immutability to quickly detect changes using shallow comparison.

 ## Why react use immutability?